kreativ-anders/kirby-userkit/README.md

 CSS | Nope
 Success Messages | Not yet

+*See Gumroad link below, to check out some screenshots.*

 ## Why an Add-On?
 IMHO a Plug-in does not make sense due to interoperability.
 Also this kind of Add-On adapts way more easy to **YOUR** project.